 Coordinate the prize drawing times or games that will require prizes

 Put a "from" tag on prizes so students will know who donated them.
-Someseniors will want to personally thank the donor.
+Some seniors

 Save many of the prizes for early morning hours when things begin to slowdown

 Tips for Chaperone/Rules Committee

 Here are some suggestions from chaperone/rules committees across